sayanchowdhury/words.yudocaa.in/content/blog/love-boredom.md

 I was talking to Jason today, discussing aspects of life and building habits.

 Last week was pretty rough, devoid of motivation to maintain my habits.
-To which he said to me, "to fall in love with boredom" and passed me a copule post from James Clear.
+To which he said to me, "to fall in love with boredom" and passed me a couple of blog post from James Clear.

 - [How to Fall in Love With Boredom and Unlock Your Mental Toughness](https://jamesclear.com/in-love-with-boredom)
 - [How to Stay Focused When You Get Bored Working Toward Your Goals](https://jamesclear.com/stay-focused)